Cruise, even if you don’t own a boat!

 Those who arrive without registering may be turned away!
 We will try and accommodate “walk ins” but cannot guarantee a cruise.

+If you are going to be later than 5:20 pm, please be sure to advise the office ahead of time.
 If you are not at your appointed boat by 5:45 pm, the skipper may leave without you.
 Please remember, you should be there in any case to help get the boat ready to leave promptly at 6:00 pm.

 No Shows & Weather Cancellations